cosmos/cosmos-sdk/x/ibc/core/spec/04_messages.md

 - `ProofClient` does not prove that the counterparty has stored the `ClientState` provided by message
 - `ProofConsensus` does not prove that the counterparty has the correct consensus state for this chain

-The message sets the connection state for the given ID to OPEN.
+The message sets the connection state for the given ID to OPEN. `CounterpartyConnectionId` should be the `ConnectionId` used by the counterparty connection.

 ### MsgConnectionOpenConfirm